resistance-protocol/litepaper/README.md

 good for the treasury's capital efficiency and therefore in last consequence good for stakeholders.
 RSX trading below PF provides tremendous opportunities for arbitrageurs to bring RSX back to PF.
-The dominant strategy for RSX trading below or near PF is to long RSX, perpetuating the infinite flyhweel effect further.
+The dominant strategy for RSX trading below or near PF is to long RSX, perpetuating the infinite flywheel effect further.

 RSX moving inbetween PF and PC implies increasing RFV by selling bonds for e.g.